RallyTechServices/query-counter/README.md

 ![example](doc/query_counter_config.png "Example Configuration")

+If this app is on a Timebox Scoped page, then the appropriate timebox filter will be applied if the Timebox is valid for the selected model.
+If the Timebox is not valid for the selected model, then the Timebox scope will be ignored.

 ## Development Notes

 * Using the Rally rich text editor to get easy formatting, but it doesn't give